ASM Policy Brief

 Cyanobacterial blooms are on the rise owing to many factors, including climate change.
 Many species produce potent cyanotoxins that are harmful to animals, plants and humans and pose a serious threat to the environment.

-Advocating for Climate Change Reform
+Advocating for Climate Change Solutions

 As ASM works with policymakers to ensure that science is front and center in policy approaches to climate change, we strongly encourage scientists to bring their expertise to bear on climate change mitigation, adaptation and resilience.